Revisiting the theory of “Facing a decrease in the differential gradients of energy in atmospheric circulation” by Diego Fdez-Sevilla, PhD.

 I can only be grateful for her time and opinion, however, I want to be thoughtful and prevent misunderstandings for the new times to come.

 After having consulted the state of knowledge through many posts in this blog about atmospheric circulation and the implications of CO2 forcing over it, I proposed a theory which addressed a new line of thinking based on thermodynamics associated with the transport and transformation of Energy being water vapour its carrier.
-I have posted this theory in different groups at LinkedIn where I have not found any claim against its validity.
+I have posted this theory in 2014 in different groups at LinkedIn from where I have found many visits but no claims against its validity.
 One single posture argued that water vapour has not increased in the atmosphere which can not be sustained based on the data showing the anomalies presented earlier in this article.
 Accordingly, I keep following new outcomes addressing similar lines of thinking.

 It has taken my attention that on March 6, 2015, ICLR conducted a Friday Forum webinar entitled ‘Rapid Arctic warming and extreme weather events in mid-latitudes: Are they connected? with Dr. Jennifer Francis of Rutgers University.
 The ideas presented in this forum follow similar line of thinking and, almost, similar slides as the one presented on October 23, 2014 (the presentation can be watch in youtube.
 Dr Jennifer Francis at Wayne State University Welcome Center Auditorium. ), but with the introduction of new concepts.
 Concepts which resemble to close to those arguments which I have presented through my posts, to be mere coincidence.
 You can compare both presentations October 2014 and March 2015)